To, The Members NOVYRA PHARMACHEM LIMITED

 The meetings of the members of Share Transfer and Share Holder Grievance Committee were held on below mentioned date, met four times during the year;

-The status of shareholders complaints received so far/number not solved to the satisfaction of shareholders/number of pending share transfer transactions (as on 31st March, 2025) is given below:-
+The status of shareholders complaints received so far/number not solved to the satisfaction of shareholders/number of pending share transfer transactions (as on 31 st March, 2026) is given below:-

-20) STATEMENT CONCERNING DEVELOPMENT AND IMPLEMENTATION OF RISK MANAGEMENT POLICY OF THE COMPANY:
+24) STATEMENT CONCERNING DEVELOPMENT AND IMPLEMENTATION OF RISK MANAGEMENT POLICY

 Risk management is embedded in your companys operating framework.
 Your company believes that managing risk helps in maximizing returns.
 The companys approach to addressing business risk is comprehensive and includes periodic review of such risks and a framework for mitigating controls and reporting mechanism of such risks.
 The risk management framework is reviewed periodically by the Board and the Audit Committee.
 Some of the risks that the company is exposed to are: